 We are inviting community members to make a monthly commitment to PEERS (even $20/mo will make a big difference) to champion our drop-in centre, re-open our doors this January, and ensure they stay open.
 Click here to donate now or for more donation options.

 If you believe in safety, dignity, education, access to basic resources, and equal justice, please choose your favourite media clip below and send it to your friends and colleagues with an invitation to participate in safeguarding PEERS.

 Thank you for your attention.

 Marion Little, Executive Director, PEERS

 http://www.cbc.ca/player/AudioMobile/On%2BThe%2BIsland/ID/2404020573/ Andrea, Todd Wellman, Marion http://www.cbc.ca/player/AudioMobile/All%2BPoints%2BWest/ID/2404135928/Maurine Karagianis, MLA

 PEERS 2013 AGM on June 19th was a great success.
 Thank you to all who attended.

 Victoria Foundation Vital Youth Grants

 The students at Oak Bay High School were the only high school in the region to designate their entire grant of $2500 to one charity, and they choose PEERS as the recipient.
 SMUS also made a generous donation to PEERS with their Vital Youth Grant.
-We are honoured to be recognized by these youth at the Vital Youth Awards Evening on May 2, 2012 and we are deeply grateful for their support.
+We are honoured to be recognized by these youth and we are deeply grateful for their support.